arjun-kale/AI-Chat/README.md

 3. **Vector DB Issues**: Ensure the vectordb directory is writable
 4. **CORS Issues**: Make sure CORS settings are properly configured for your domain

-### Debug Mode

-To enable debug mode, set `DEBUG = True` in `settings.py`.
-This will show detailed error messages.

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests if applicable
-5. Submit a pull request

 ## License

 This project is licensed under the MIT License.

-## Support

-For support or questions, please open an issue in the repository.